 We’ve all been tempted to recommend a friend for a job with the company we work for and they become a colleague.
 Sometimes it’s a great fit, sometimes not so much.
 Either way, you feel obligated to help the friend out.
-The question is: is it a good idea to work with friends?
+The question is: is it a good idea when your friend becomes your colleague?

 Maybe you’re struggling a bit with the pros and cons of whether a not you should recommend your friend for the job.
 Perhaps a friend has recently started working with you and you’re looking for possible pitfalls.
-Either way, here’s a comprehensive look at all the ways working with friends is fantastic, and not so fantastic.
+Either way, here’s a comprehensive look at all the ways you could be impacted when your friend becomes your colleague.

 There are some very good reasons to work with friends.
 First and foremost: they’re your friend!